 Occupational Therapy at Kinera

-Kinera Foundation provides occupational therapy (OT) services for children, teens and adults with disabilities and special health care needs.
-If you are concerned about your child's development, or your child has sensory processing issues; please call or email for a confidential meeting and evaluation: 443-249-3126 or firstname.lastname@example.org.
+Kinera Foundation provides outpatient occupational therapy (OT) services for children, teens and adults with disabilities and special health care needs.
+If you are concerned about your child's development, or your child has sensory processing issues; please call or email for a confidential meeting and evaluation: 443-249-3126 or email@example.com.
 Please note: during Covid-19, we are now providing telehealth OT therapy.

-If you have a teen or adult, OT can help with planning and organization, anxiety and sensory processing issues, executive functioning skills, life skills, social skills and job readiness.
-Please inquire about our Transitioning Youth (TY) and Adult Programs.
+Learn what insurance providers we are in-network with.
 Why Occupational Therapy?
 Occupational therapy (OT) helps children, teens and adults who have physical, sensory or cognitive delays and disabilities.
 Occupational therapists can help with emotional, social, and physical needs, enhancing and improving an individual's quality of life.
 OT improves a child's play, their school performance, and other daily activities.
 It also boosts their self-confidence and self-esteem.

 OT can address and help to:

 Develop fine motor skills so they can grasp and release toys.

 Improve eye–hand coordination needed for play and school skills, such as bat a ball and write letters of the alphabet.

 Gain basic life skills such as bathing, getting dressed, brushing teeth and self-feeding.